 Portfolio as an online exhibition space and archive.
 Presenting curated selections of images in variable, generative layout.
 Introducing time-lapse scrolling.

-Book about internet art, aesthetics, and offline luxury in a postdigital world.
+Essays about internet art, aesthetics and offline luxury in a post-digital world.

 Website for an artist whose pictures and films are based on journalism and news photography.
 Starts in the middle of the page.
 Featuring an editorial portfolio with extensively customizable layout and a newspaper-inspired blog.